oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/quickstarts/auth0/quickstart.md

 ## Step 1.)
 Configure Auth0

-The GoCloudNatibe.Bff only supports the Authorization Code Flow with Proof Key for Client Exchange.
+The OidcProxy only supports the Authorization Code Flow with Proof Key for Client Exchange.
 That's why it is important to configure Auth0 in a specific way.

 Follow these steps to configure Auth0 correctly: